rm-controls/rm_controllers/rm_chassis_controllers/README.md

 * **`wheel_radius`** (double)

   Radius of the wheels.

 * **`wheel_track`** (double)

   The distance between the center of the left and right wheels on the same side.

 * **`wheel_base`** (double)

   The distance between the center of the front and rear wheels on the same side.

 * **`twist_angle`** (double)

   Amplitude of twist at the status of twist.

 * **`enable_odom_tf`** (bool, default: true)

   Publish to TF directly or not.

 * **`twist_covariance_diagonal`** (double[6])

   The diagonal covariance matrix of twist.

 * **`publish_rate`** (double, default: 50)

   Frequency (in Hz) at which the topic is published.

 * **`coeff`** (double)

   The influence of power loss can be conservatively reduced by adjusting safety factor.

 * **`min_vel`** (double)

   When the motor speed is lower than the minimum speed, the minimum speed is used to calculate the maximum torque.

 * **`timeout`** (double)

   Allowed period (in s) between two commands.
-If the time is exceed this period, it will turn off the node.
+If the time is exceed this period, the speed will be set 0.

 ##### Balance

 * **`joint_left_name`** (string, default: "joint_left")

   Left wheel joint name or list of joint names.

 * **`joint_right_name`** (string, default: "joint_right")

   Right wheel joint name or list of joint names.

 * **`com_pitch_offset`** (double, default: 0)

   The reduction ratio of pitch.

 * **`a`** (double[16])

   State space expression.

 * **`b`** (double[8])

   State space expression.

 * **`q`** (double[16])

   Weight matrix.

 * **`r`** (double[4])

   Weight matrix.